 Losing a loved one can be devasting.
 It can bring feelings of loss, sadness, fear, and even anger.
 When that loved one is a parent, it can even more difficult to endure.
 Even as adult children we connect ourselves and our identity with our parents.
 After their cremation services in Murfreesboro, TN, we can be left feeling lost, disconnected, and wondering who we are now that they are gone.

 Although it will take time to heal, there are things you can do to feel close to your parent and honor their memory at the same time.
-While this won’t take away the pain, it can help in the healing journey.
+While this won’t remove the pain, it can help the healing journey.

 Complete an Unfinished Project

-If your parent had something that they left unfinished, a wonderful way to pay tribute to them and feel connected with them is to have it completed.
-This could be anything from a room they started painting, a garden they started, even a book they began to read.
+If your parent had something they left unfinished, a wonderful way to pay tribute to them and feel connected with them is to have it completed.
+This could be anything from a room they started painting, a garden, or even a book they began to read.
 Completing these projects can bring a sense of closeness and comfort.
 If the project is too big for your handle, consider asking other family members to help or hiring professionals.

 Support Their Passion

-Did you parent have a special cause or charity that they supported?
+Did your parent have a particular cause or charity that they supported?
 If so, get involved with that group.
-Donate your time and volunteer or make a donation in your parent’ name.
-This could be a one time donation or a reoccurring one that happens each month.
+Donate your time and volunteer or make a donation in your parent’s name.
+This could be a one-time donation or a reoccurring one that happens each month.

 Create a New Tradition in Their Honor

 Family traditions are wonderful.
 They can not only strengthen the family bond, but they can also be something that the family carries on for generations.
 What better way to feel close to and honor your parent than creating a new tradition in their honor?